-Becoming an Instructional Leader in Your Building (Instructional Leadership)
+Becoming an Instructional Leader in Your Building

-Research shows a clear link between strong school leadership and student learning.
-Effective educational leaders know how to build and strengthen a network of organizational support that includes the professional capacity of teachers and staff; the professional community in which they learn and work; family and community engagement; and effective, efficient management and operation of the school.
-Effective educational leaders are driven by the school's mission, vision, and core values.
+Research shows a clear link between strong building leadership and student learning.
+Effective educational leaders know how to build and strengthen a network of organizational support that includes the professional capacity of teachers and staff; the professional community in which they learn and work; family and community engagement; and effective, efficient management and operation of the building.
+Effective educational leaders are driven by the building's mission, vision, and core values.
 They are called to act ethically and with professional integrity.
 They promote equity and cultural responsiveness.
-Finally, effective educational leaders believe their school can always be better.
+Finally, effective educational leaders believe their building can always be better.